 Simple English definitions for legal terms

-Read a random definition: crime of violence
+Read a random definition: corporate trustee

 Comparative legal history is a type of comparative law that aims to create a universal history of law.
 It helps us understand how social changes have influenced the development of legal systems over time.
 This field is closely related to other areas of study such as legal sociology, folklore, and jurisprudence.
 It is also known as the comparative history of law.